GeyserMC/Geyser/CONTRIBUTING.md

 }
 ```

-Make sure to add comments to your code where possible.
+Make sure to comment your code where possible.

-Our software's nature requires a lot of arrays and maps to be stored - where possible, use Fastutil's specialized maps.
+The nature of our software requires a lot of arrays and maps to be stored - where possible, use Fastutil's specialized maps.
 For example, if you're storing block state translations, use an `Int2IntMap`.

 We have a rundown of all the tools you need to develop over on our [wiki](https://github.com/GeyserMC/Geyser/wiki/Developer-Guide).
 If you have any questions, please feel free to reach out to our [Discord](https://discord.gg/geysermc)!